schneidexe/tpl/README.md

 Just download the binary for your OS and arch from the [releases](https://github.com/schneidexe/tpl/releases) page.

-If you want to use it inside your docker image you can use:
+If you want to use it inside your docker image you can add this to your `Dockerfile`:

 ```
 RUN curl -sL https://github.com/schneidexe/tpl/releases/download/v0.3/tpl-linux-amd64 -o tpl && \